 Jackie Oliver again: “At terminal velocity – maybe 180mph – you could hear the engine pushing against the drag and where the straight went into a fast corner you could feel the car digging in and hear the front spoiler chattering on the ground.”

 Ste Jovite’s back straight rose to a crest where the brave guys hit 165mph, and as the track dropped away beneath them those chisel noses were going light.
 It was worse if you were tagging another car.
 Once air gets underneath a sports car… Qualifying third behind those McLarens, Oliver harried them off the grid – but didn’t come round again.
 Textbook reverse flip and Immelman roll.
 He said later he had time to protect his hands and close his eyes before the ground arrived.
-Jackie was hardly damaged, but the car was totalled.
+Jackie was hardly damaged, but the car was totaled.
 Mk2 was still a heap of metal plates, and the coffers were empty.

 Bryant was ready to grab any option, and when Ecurie Vickie, a private team with some promising sponsors, offered to amalgamate, he jumped.
 It took the business worries off his shoulders – for a time.